idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline.md

   -B, --build           Build config file using input MS.
   -R, --run             Run pipeline with input config file.
   -V, --version         Display the version of this pipeline and quit.
+  -L, --license         Display this program's license and quit.
 ```

 ### Simple usage